amitparag/Attention-Classification/README.md

         There a a few encoding issues with opencv something to do with how it compresses and encodes data.
 Use [PyAV](https://pypi.org/project/av/), [Imgaug](https://github.com/aleju/imgaug) and [ImageIO-ffmpeg](https://pypi.org/project/imageio-ffmpeg/) for processing and augmenting the dataset.

+## Requirements

+    See requirements.txt

+    Numpy, preferably 1.20.0.
+Higher versions have changed numpy.bool to bool.
+Might lead to clashes

 ### Acknowledgements